ftfarias/PySubsim/README.md

 PySubsim
 ========

-Text Based Submarine Simulator in Python
+Submarine Simulator in Python

 ### How to run

 Just download and call:

+> pip install -r requirements.txt

-python game.py
+> python game.py